DODOEX/docs/docs/flashSwap.md

 Once you have a deep understanding of flash swap, you will realize the superiority of the DeFi world over the centralized world.
 The composability of smart contracts has elevated the fund utilization of DeFi to an unprecedented level.
 Thanks to trustlessness, the cost of credit in DeFi is incredibly low.
 Once this financial system is integrated into the real world, its potential for improving our society and productivity will be truly boundless.
 The DODO team hopes that flash swap serves as a primer for DeFi builders and beginners alike to gain an appreciation for the power of DeFi.

 :::note
 Flash swap was inspired by [dYdX](https://dydx.exchange/) and [Uniswap](https://uniswap.org/docs/v2/core-concepts/flash-swaps).
-The DODO team genuinely appriciates and admires what these DeFi pioneers have done before us 👍
+The DODO team genuinely appreciates and admires what these DeFi pioneers have done before us 👍
 :::